JolifantoBambla/cffi-size-t/README.md

     (ql:quickload :cffi-size-t)

+## Usage
+This system provides one package with one type:

+    cffi-size-t:size-t

 ## Rationale
 I have multiple Common Lisp projects providing CFFI bindings for C libraries and in each one I had to copy a definition of `size-t`.
 Once I just used an `unsigned-int` and things immediately broke.